-Dartmouth’s month-long celebration includes a new oratory contest for students.
+Dartmouth’s month-long celebration includes a new

 “The times that we are in right now require a lot of critical thinking about serious issues,” says Evelynn Ellis, vice president for institutional diversity and equity.
 “But now more than ever, we also need to be able to laugh.”